Last updated: 14 December 2020

 How does Adobe transfer your personal information?

-For our individual users and customers whose use of Adobe websites and apps results in the transfer of personal information from the European Economic Area (EEA), the United Kingdom or Switzerland to non-EEA countries, we rely on one or more of the following legal mechanisms: the Swiss-US Privacy Shield (for transfers of personal information from Switzerland), Standard Contractual Clauses and consent of the individual.
+For our individual users and customers whose use of Adobe websites and apps results in the transfer of personal information from the European Economic Area (EEA), the United Kingdom or Switzerland to non-EEA countries, we rely on one or more of the following legal mechanisms: Standard Contractual Clauses, the European Commission's adequacy decisions about certain countries, as applicable and consent of the individual.

-Additional information about Adobe’s privacy practices relating to our individual users and customers is available in the section of the Adobe Privacy Centre titled “What does Adobe do with your personal information?”
+Additional information about Adobe’s privacy practises relating to our individual users and customers is available in the section of the Adobe Privacy Centre titled “What does Adobe do with your personal information?”

-How does Adobe transfer European personal information on behalf of our business customers?
+How does Adobe transfer personal information on behalf of our business customers?

-For our business customers whose use of Adobe solutions results in the transfer of personal information from the EEA, the United Kingdom or Switzerland to non-EEA countries, Adobe relies on the Swiss-US Privacy Shield and Standard Contractual Clauses.
-More information about our certification to the Privacy Shield is provided below.
-Regarding the Standard Contractual Clauses, Adobe has prepared a Data Processing Agreement (DPA) that includes the Standard Contractual Clauses (SCCs).
-If you are an Adobe business customer and want to enter into a DPA and SCCs with Adobe, please request those documents from us.
+For our business customers whose use of Adobe solutions results in the transfer of personal information from the EEA, the United Kingdom or Switzerland to non-EEA countries, Adobe relies on Standard Contractual Clauses and adequacy decisions about certain countries, as applicable.
+Adobe has prepared a Data Processing Agreement (DPA) that includes the Standard Contractual Clauses (SCCs).
+If you are an Adobe business customer (with Enterprise Licensing) and want to enter into a DPA and SCCs with Adobe, please request those documents from us.